Ihad to think very carefully about this list of personal growth/self-development books!

 The Desire Map: A Guide to Creating Goals with Soul, Danielle LaPorte

 Read if: You want to understand why the goals you set for yourself fill you with dread and apathy, and how to really set goals.
-See also this guide to desire-mapping.
+See also article on how to set goals.

 The Wisdom of the Enneagram, Don Richard Riso